We call it the “divorce process” for good reason. It takes a while to end a marriage. But just how long does a divorce take in Oregon?

 Related Reading: Do I Need a Divorce Lawyer?
 11 Questions to Ask

 While the least amount of time your divorce will take in Oregon is days, what’s the worst-case scenario?

-With all the things that can pop up and complicate matters, it’s not uncommon for a contested divorce to last eight months.
+With all the things that can pop up and complicate matters, it’s not uncommon for a contested divorce to last months.
 Or even longer.

 The more you and your soon-to-be-ex disagree, the more assets you have to divide, the more time you spend.